Vedanta Society of New York: 1921–present

 The society initially operated out of a rented house and was relocated several times.
 In 1921, the society established settled headquarters at 34 West 71st Street, which remains its address.

 The society has had six presidents since inception.
 Swami Tathagatananda was the president since 1977 until his death on 25 June 2016.
 Swami Sarvapriyananda was appointed as Minister and Spiritual Leader of the Vedanta Society of New York, and assumed his duties on January 6, 2017.

 Activities

 The society is affiliated with the Ramakrishna Math religious monastic order and Ramakrishna Mission, and houses a library, bookstore and prayer hall.
 They conduct weekly lecture classes on The Gospel of Sri Ramakrishna.
-Seminars and conventions are also regularly organised.
+Seminars and conventions are also regularly organized.